It is with great pleasure that we present the Judges and the Reading Panel for the Aesthetica Creative Writing Award.

 Teaching Fellow, Aberystwyth University

 Liz Jones is a writer of drama and creative non-fiction.
 A regular contributor to New Welsh Review and other cultural magazines, she is also a teaching Fellow at Aberystwyth University’s Theatre, Film and Television Department.
 She is writing The Many Lives of Marguerite Jervis, a biography of the flamboyant, bestselling novelist, scriptwriter and actor.

 Creative Writing, University of Edinburgh

-Martine Pierquin studies French, English and American literature in Paris and the US where she gained her Master’s degree.
-She is Course Organiser for Film, Media & Contemporary Cultures at the University of Edinburgh’s Centre for Open Learning.
-Her favourite authors include Guy de Maupassant, Jean Vautrin and Vladimir Nabokov.
+Martine studied French, English and American literature in Paris and the US.
+She is Course Organiser for Creative Writing and Film, Media & Contemporary Cultures at the University of Edinburgh’s Centre for Open Learning.
+Her favourite authors include J.M Coetzee, Haruki Murakami and Muriel Spark.

 Author, Lecturer, City University

 Rebekah Lattin-Rawstrone is an author, Creative Writing Lecturer at City University and an assistant at Byte the Book.
 Her first novel, Home, was published by Red Button Publishing her collection of short stories, Glitches, was published by Acorn Books.
 She is working on her second novel and embarking on her first Graphic Novel with artist Tim Sanders.